servierhub/prose/README.md

 ## Intro

 Prose is a tool to document and generate tests for Java and Python projects using LLM.
-It allows for easy addition of new languages and LLM systems, such as Azure OpenARI (as the default).
+It allows for easy addition of new languages and LLM systems, such as Azure OpenAI (as the default).
 Prose parses source code and generates comments and tests incrementally.
 Prose can also be integrated into a CI/CD pipeline and halt if there are classes or methods without documentation or tests.
 Additionally, Prose collects all information and adds a summary to the README file.